in-sympathy/SBC_Test/README.md

 - Ping `8.8.8.8` **every 10 seconds for 30 minutes** (logs to `ping.log`)
 - Capture a snapshot of system info with `fastfetch` (logs to `fastfetch.log`)

-All steps echo progress to the console and save detailed logs under `~/sbc_test`.
+All steps echo progress to the console and save detailed logs under the `Logs` folder adjacent to the script.

 ---

 ## Features

+- **Local Logs folder**
+  Stores all output in `./Logs` so nothing lands in your home directory
 - **Idempotent setup**
-  Cleans or creates the test directory so you always start fresh
+  Cleans or creates the logs directory so you always start fresh
 - **Full-upgrade workflow**
   Keeps your OS fully up-to-date before testing
 - **Auto-latest Fastfetch**